A simple way to approach junior golf

 What actually matters early on

-Most juniors don’t need complex coaching when they start.
+Most juniors don’t need complex coaching when they start, they need simple, repeatable basics.

 Progress usually comes from a few simple things done consistently, building confidence, making clean contact, and enjoying the process.